Do I have to obtain employees' consent in order to collect their personal data?

 - when necessary for the execution of a contract or preliminary procedures relating to a contract to which the employee is a party, at the request of that employee;

-- when necessary to fulfill the legitimate interest of the employer or third party, except when the employee’s fundamental rights which require personal data protection prevail.
+- when necessary to fulfill the legitimate interest of the employer or third party, except when the employee’s fundamental rights which require personal data protection prevail; or,

-Consent from an employee (or other data subject) should be given in writing or through another method that demonstrates the genuine consent of the employee.
-The consent should be specific to the data that is being processed, and if consent is provided in writing, it should be highlighted so it stands-out from other sections.
-Note that the burden of proof for consent is on the employer if it's questioned in court.
+Employers should not automatically choose to rely on consent when there are other lawful bases.
+When consent is used as the lawful reason to process personal employee data, the consent should be given in writing or through another method that demonstrates the genuine consent of the employee.
+The consent should be specific to the data that is being processed, and if provided in writing, it should be highlighted so it stands-out from other sections.
+Note that the burden of proof for consent is on the employer if it’s questioned in court.

 - the reason their data is being processed;